chazzka/clanekcathedral/clanek.md

 The proportion of false positive novelties
 : This is the proportion of the data labeled "novelty" compared to the regular filtered dataset.

-Note that the dataset is split in 70:30 ratio for training and testing dataset, to avoid the algorithm to be evaluated on the same datapoints it was learned on, although this is not a problem for
+Note that the dataset is split in 70:30 ratio for training and testing dataset, to avoid the algorithm to be evaluated on the same datapoints it was learned on.
-Note that for each of the datasets, we take a sample of 10% to make the analysis.

  obrázky, tabulka, výhody, nevýhody